Frugal and Friendly Places to Retire in the US

 Harrisonburg is a friendly town of 53,000 people located in the legendary Shenandoah Valley.
 With its modest-sized college, Harrisonburg has a youthful vibe without the messy shenanigans of larger college towns.

 The nearby Appalachian Mountains provide plenty of outdoor activities, while the city’s historical downtown area offers shopping and charm galore.

-The average cost of living is 4% lower than the national average, and the median home value is also lower than average at $226,900.
+The average cost of living is 2% lower than the national average, and the median home value is also lower than the national median, at $235,327.
 There are many hospitals to choose from, right in town.